Spalding Grammar School: History

+Anne, Princess Royal visited on the morning of Thursday 19 May 1988, and attended a service in the parish church, conducted by the Bishop of Lincoln, Bob Hardy, for the school's 400th anniversary; the school received its royal charter on 18 May 1588.
+Anne arrived by helicopter on the playing fields of Spalding High School at 10.50am.

-In October 2018 a decision was made by the school to stop sixth form pupils from using "ever-larger bags" to carry books, which were seen by the school as an injury danger to younger pupils.
+In October 2018, a decision was made by the school to stop sixth form pupils from using "ever-larger bags" to carry books, which were seen by the school as an injury danger to younger pupils.
 A temporary online petition was organised against the order.

+Overview

 Admissions

 Spalding Grammar School admits pupils aged 11 to 18 from the council district of South Holland - an area of 500 sqmi - some pupils travelling over 20 mi to reach the school.

 In years 7 to 11, only boys are admitted.
 In sixth form (years 12 and 13), both boys and girls are admitted.
 Spalding Grammar is a selective school, and its entrants in the lower school are permitted only by taking the county-wide 11+ tests.
 The current number of pupils is 985.
 The sixth form has 277 pupils.
 There are 68 teaching staff.

 School site

 The school is in the south of Lincolnshire, on Priory Road in Spalding.

 A sports hall was opened by boxer Henry Cooper in November 1993.
 In January 2006 new buildings were opened for ICT, sociology, technology, English and drama (with a performing arts studio).
 The Modern Languages lab was also built at the same time as the new buildings were opened.
 In late 2009, a new Business Studies block, new staff room and atrium were also built.